-Your Ragdoll Siamese should have few genetic health issues, but there are a few things you’ll need to keep your eye on beyond the ordinary.
-Ragdolls have few health issues, but you’ll need to watch for hypertrophic cardiomyopathy and urinary tract issues from that side of the family.
+Your Ragdoll Siamese may have a few genetic health issues, but there are a few things you’ll need to keep your eye on beyond the ordinary.
+Ragdolls have a few health issues, but you’ll need to watch for hypertrophic cardiomyopathy and urinary tract issues from that side of the family.
 On the Siamese side, there are some additional health concerns.
 Consider these and consult your veterinarian if you notice anything unusual.
 Because the Ragdoll Siamese may look like a 100% Siamese cat, mention his heritage to your veterinarian.

 Amyloid protein can accumulate in the internal organs, typically the liver.
 Amyloid buildup can cause organ failure.
-While there’s no cure for amyloidosis, diet and medication can support the affected organ.
+While there’s no cure for amyloidosis, diet, and medication can support the affected organ.

 Feline Hypertrophic Cardiomyopathy (HCM) decreases the heart’s efficiency by causing the heart’s walls to thicken.
 The cause of HCM remains inconclusive, but there appears to be a genetic component.
 Proper diagnosis and treatment can help, although the prognosis for this disease varies.
 Some cats with HCM show no symptoms, but others exhibit labored breathing and lethargy from congestive heart failure.
 If your cat is symptomatic, your vet may use an echocardiogram or genetic testing to confirm the presence of the condition and prescribe medication to help your cat live more comfortably.
 Asymptomatic cats may live for many years, but the disease is progressive.